 June 5, 2017 - Grand Canyon Springs Smartphone App

-SSI has developed an smartphone app for Grand Canyon that allows backcountry users to report about the condition of springs, upload photographs, and to add new springs that are currently unmapped.
+SSI has developed a second smartphone app.
+The latest one is specifically for the Grand Canyon, and allows back-country users to report about the condition of springs, upload photographs, find new springs, and to improve mapping accuracy.
 If you spend time in Grand Canyon and want to get involved, you can find more information here.

 November 8, 2016 - Springs restoration project